 We continue to develop and encourage our Positive Behavior Support Model to which students will have guidelines to adhere, but also receive incentives for being positive.
-This model serves to redirect negative behavior.
+This model serves to instill positive and intrinsic values and character, and to redirect negative behavior.
 We will continue to promote an ideology that is aligned to the evolving direction of our school's emphasis and priorities.
-Students will be expected to show their Leesville PRIDE (Perseverance, Respect, Integrity, Determination, Empathy) in all areas within and away from the school.
+Students will be expected to show their Leesville Rd.
+Elementary School PRIDE (Perseverance, Respect, Integrity, Determination, Empathy) in all areas within and away from the school.

-Students struggling to adhere to the expectations of the classrooms or the school will be taken through a series if interventions that may include in/out of class time-outs, reflection sheets, home contact, and, in some circumstances, time in the office with the school administration.
+Students struggling to adhere to the expectations of the classrooms or the school will be taken through a series if interventions that \underline{may} include in/out of class time-outs, reflection sheets, home contact, and, in some circumstances, time in the office with the school administration.